xspanger3770/ZejfSeis/README.md

 Note: Keep in mind that the EMSC API has a limit on the number of requests per minute, so if you're having trouble downloading the events, you may need to wait a few minutes before trying again.

 ### Event explorer

+By double-clicking on an individual event in the Events tab, you can open the Event Explorer window.
+It is similar to the Data Explorer window, providing the three main display modes.
+Additionally, you can manually assign the measured amplitude for this earthquake and set the status of the event.

+The status can be one of the following: `Unknown`, `Not Detected`, `Broken`, `Noise`, or `Detected`.
+Clicking the `Select` button will automatically assign the maximum amplitude from the chart as the event amplitude.
+Use the `Save` button to save and close any changes made, or use `Delete` to remove the earthquake from your database.

 ## Filters